piskvorky/gensim/docs/src/intro.rst

 1. Straightforward interfaces and extremely low API learning curve for developers.
 Good for prototyping.
-2. Memory independence with respect to the size of the input corpus; all intermediate steps and algorithms operate in a streaming fashion, processing one document at a time.
+2. Memory independence with respect to the size of the input corpus; all intermediate steps and algorithms operate in a streaming fashion, accessing one document at a time.